What Is The Best Way To Remove Stain From Wood?

 There are a few different types of wood stain removers, and we’ll discuss each of them in greater detail below:

-These work by dissolving the old finish with chemicals.
-Some examples of solvents that are used in wood stain removers include alcohol, acetone and toluene.
-A fantastic advantage of this product is its powerful cleaning capability.
-These are some of the only wood stain removers that can actually dissolve paint.
-Unfortunately, however, solvents are also usually the most toxic out of all of the wood stain removers.
+Solvents work by dissolving the old finish with chemicals.
+Examples of solvents in wood stain removers include alcohol, acetone, and toluene.
+Solvents are some of the only wood stain removers that can dissolve paint.
+Unfortunately, they’re usually the most toxic.

 Caustic wood stain removers work by dissolving the finish and converting it into another substance.
-They usually consist of strong acids or bases – both of which are corrosive.
-While these wood stain removers can be relatively harsh, sometimes it’s exactly what you need to remove the stains.
+They usually consist of strong bases, which are corrosive.

 These are the best of both worlds as they use chemical substances with more natural ingredients.
 These wood stain removers consist of ingredients that are both safer to use and better for the environment.
-Some examples of ingredients used in these wood stain removers include citric acid, soy oil, wood-pulp extract and more.
+Some examples of ingredients in these wood stain removers include citric acid, soy oil, and wood pulp extract.

 How to remove wood stains?